ianpmaher/ianpmaher/README.md

 ## Hi there, I'm Ian! 👋

-My life is getting stuck in Wikipedia black holes, punctuated by eating, sleep, work, and learning software engineering.
+My life is getting stuck in Wikipedia rabbit holes, punctuated by eating, sleep, work, and learning software engineering.

 ## 📚 Learning Roadmap